johnnygoo321/SmartLights/README.md

 ## Running the App (Locally)

+If there are any issues executing these steps or potentially missing steps let me know through a Pull Request or DM me on Instagram [@johnnycodes_](https://www.instagram.com/johnnycodes_/).

 Now that we have the initial setup, let's run this thing!
 Althought this is a single project, it is best to run the backend in a virtual environment.
 This will help prevent package versioning issues across many projects.